 Lithuania, Latvia and Estonia

-If you’re coming from further abroad, this is likely a “no”, for now and the near future.
+If you’re coming from further abroad, you’re all but assured to be on the red list, mandating 10 days of quarantine, for now and the near future.

 Poland opened to visitors traveling from Europe on June 13th, with no major entry restrictions.
 From June 16th, the country also welcomed international arrivals, though it’s unclear which international destinations outside of Europe will initially be served.

 Slovenia has been on a chart topping rise in popularity, thanks to swoon worthy areas like Lake Bled.
-The country has mostly reopened its borders, and has an excellent resource on keeping up to date with who's allowed in term and condition free, and which travelers must self quarantine for 14 days.
+The country has mostly reopened its borders for travel, and offers an excellent resource on keeping up to date with who's allowed in, condition free, and which travelers must self quarantine for 14 days.

-Spain is open for European travel, with the exception of Portugal.
-All other European Union, Schengen Area and UK visitors are welcomed without quarantine, which means summer holidays are on.
-The country notes health checks may be done at the border, but there's no quarantine requirement.
+Spain is open for European travel.
+All other European Union, Schengen Area and UK visitors are welcomed without quarantine, which means holidays are on.
+The country notes health checks may be done at the border, but there's currently no quarantine requirement.

-Turkey has reopened to travelers as of June 12th, with the exception of the land border with Iran.
+Turkey has reopened to travelers as of June 12th, with the exception of Afghanistan.
 This is great news for anyone hoping to soak up some culture (and sun) this summer.
-Health screenings may be conducted on arrival, but it’s great news indeed.
+Health screenings may be conducted on arrival.